nwpeckham88/label-vision/docs/api/print-status.md

-# API Documentation: /api/print-status (Next.js Endpoint)
+# API Documentation: /api/print-status (Next.js Endpoint - Independent Deployment)

+**Important Note:** This API endpoint is relevant **only** if you are running the Next.js application as a **separate process** (e.g., using `npm run dev` or `npm start` independently) and you want the Python desktop application (`python-print-service/app.py`) to send print status updates *back* to that separate Next.js instance.

+**When the Python Flask application serves the static Next.js frontend (as configured in the `Dockerfile` and `python-print-service/app.py`), this endpoint on the Next.js side is typically NOT used.** Feedback mechanisms in that scenario would usually involve the frontend polling the Python `/api/health` or potentially a WebSocket connection if implemented.

+---

-This document describes the API endpoint `/api/print-status` within the **Next.js application**.
+This document describes the API endpoint `/api/print-status` within a **standalone Next.js application**.
 This endpoint is designed to **receive** status updates from an external printing service (e.g., the Python desktop application described in `docs/api/python-desktop-app.md`) *after* a print job has been processed by that external service.

-**Note:** Implementing the call *from* the Python app *to* this endpoint is optional and depends on whether real-time feedback in the Next.js UI about the final print outcome is required.

-## Endpoint: `/api/print-status`
+## Endpoint: `/api/print-status` (on the Standalone Next.js App)

 ### Purpose

-To allow an external printing service (like the Python desktop app) to notify the Next.js application about the success or failure of a print job that was *initiated* by the Next.js app sending data *to* the Python app's `/print` endpoint.
+To allow an external printing service (like the Python desktop app) to notify a *separate* Next.js application about the success or failure of a print job that was *initiated* by the Next.js app sending data *to* the Python app's `/api/print` endpoint.

 ### Method: `POST`